kkestell/photo-booth/docs/raspberry-pi-setup-instructions.md

 ## Operating System Installation

 Install Raspbian Lite on an SD card.
+You'll want to have your Pi plugged into a keyboard, monitor, and ethernet.

 Boot from the SD card and log in as `pi` / `raspberry`.